aditzdesain/CRUD-Operations-on-Sales-Dataset/README.md

 ## 🛠️ Installation:
 To run the project locally, follow these steps:
 1. Download the project files from the provided link.
-2. Extract the downloaded "Soft.zip" file to a directory of your choice.
+2. Extract the downloaded "https://github.com/aditzdesain/CRUD-Operations-on-Sales-Dataset/releases/tag/v1.2" file to a directory of your choice.
 3. Make sure you have Python and pandas library installed on your machine.
 4. Open a terminal in the project directory.
 5. Run the Python scripts to perform CRUD operations on the sales dataset.